 An employer may use this survey to obtain a new hire's feedback on its onboarding and orientation process.

-An employer may use this checklist to ensure an employee has received, completed and returned all necessary new hire paperwork on or before the first day of work.
+This checklist may be used to ensure an employee has received, completed and returned necessary new hire paperwork on or before the first day of work.